Explicit Non-Abelian Gerbes with Connections: Introduction and results

-Explicitly, we have the following results to report: \begin{enumerate}[(i)]\itemsep-2pt \item In \cref{ssec:adjustedCrossedModules}, we define the category of adjusted crossed module of Lie groups.
-This is the algebraic datum underlying the following result. \item Our first main result is the full cocycle description of higher principal bundles\footnote{For us, `higher principal bundle' is synonymous with `principal 2-bundle'.} with adjusted structure 2-group as well as adjusted (and hence, generalised notion of) connection in \cref{sec:adjustedDescentData}. \item An instructive example is found when replacing a Lie group $\sfG$ by the equivalent crossed module $\caL\sfG$ of path and loop groups of $\sfG$, which induces an adjustment datum as we explain in \cref{ssec:adjustedCrossedModules}.
+Explicitly, we have the following results to report: \begin{enumerate}[(i)]\itemsep-2pt \item In \cref{ssec:adjusted_BRST_2_groupoid}, we define an adjusted BRST 2-groupoid which integrates in particular the adjusted infinitesimal local gauge transformations known from the literature. \item The definition of the BRST 2-groupoid relied on an additional datum on the gauge Lie 2-group, the adjustment.
+In \cref{ssec:adjustedCrossedModules}, we define the category of adjusted crossed modules of Lie groups. \item An equivalence of adjusted crossed modules of Lie groups does not directly translate to an equivalence of adjusted BRST 2-groupoids, and for special adjustments, we identify an additional sufficient condition for this, called $P$-flatness, in \ref{ssec:equivalences}. \item We then compute the fully differential cocycle description of higher principal bundles\footnote{For us, `higher principal bundle' is synonymous with `principal 2-bundle'.} with adjusted structure 2-group as well as adjusted (and hence, generalised notion of) connection in \cref{sec:adj_cocycles} by stackification of the BRST 2-groupoid. \item An instructive example is obtained by replacing a Lie group $\sfG$ by the equivalent crossed module $\caL\sfG$ of path and loop groups of $\sfG$, which induces an adjustment datum as we explain in \cref{ssec:adjustedCrossedModules}.
 We then show that any principal bundle with connection can equivalently be described as a higher principal bundle with adjusted connection in \cref{sec:principalAdjustedHigherPrincipal}. \item Concretely, we present the explicit cocycles for the spin structure on $S^4$, which can be regarded as the principal $\sfSpin(4)$-bundle $\sfSpin(5)\rightarrow S^4\cong\sfSpin(5)/\sfSpin(4)$, as an $\caL\sfSpin(4)$-bundle with adjusted connection in \cref{sec:Spin4Bundle}. \item We show that the quotients of certain string 2-groups reduce to quotients of ordinary groups and hence lead to ordinary manifolds regarded as Lie groupoids in \cref{sec:instantonAntiInstantonStringLift}.
 As a simple example, we consider the space $\sfString(3)/\sfString(2)\cong S^3$, which implies the categorified Hopf fibration of $\sfString(3)$ over $S^3$. \item Our second major result is the concrete example of a string 2-bundle constructed in \cref{sec:instantonAntiInstantonStringLift}.
-Here, we lift the principal $\caL\sfSpin(4)$-bundle equivalent to the spin structure on $S^4$ to an essentially unique $\sfString(4)$-bundle.\footnote{The case $\sfString(4)$ is particularly interesting from an M-theory perspective, because it contains the Lie group $\sfSpin(4)\cong\sfSU(2)\times\sfSU(2)$, which is important in the context of M2-brane models~\cite{Bagger:2007jr,Gustavsson:2007vu}.} \item Our formulas give the explicit finite gauge transformations for the non-Abelian self-dual strings introduced in~\cite{Saemann:2017rjm}, closing a significant gap.
-This is explained in \cref{sec:nonAbelianSelfDualString}. \item Finally, in \cref{sec:commentsTwistorApproach}, we comment on an iterated Penrose--Ward transform that allows for a construction of solutions to the non-Abelian self-dual string equations of~\cite{Saemann:2017rjm}. \end{enumerate} An additional minor result is our clarification of the relation between two group cocycles used in the literature to describe the Kac--Moody central extension of the loop group of a group at the beginning of \cref{app:proofs}.
+Here, we lift the principal $\caL\sfSpin(4)$-bundle equivalent to the spin structure on $S^4$ to a $\sfString(4)$-bundle.\footnote{The case $\sfString(4)$ is particularly interesting from an M-theory perspective: it contains the Lie group $\sfSpin(4)\cong\sfSU(2)\times\sfSU(2)$, which is important in the context of M2-brane models~\cite{Bagger:2007jr,Gustavsson:2007vu}.} \item Our formulas give the explicit finite gauge transformations for the non-Abelian self-dual strings introduced in~\cite{Saemann:2017rjm}, closing a significant gap.
+This is explained in \cref{ssec:nonAbelianSelfDualString}. \item Finally, in \cref{sec:commentsTwistorApproach}, we comment on an iterated Penrose--Ward transform that allows for a construction of solutions to the non-Abelian self-dual string equations of~\cite{Saemann:2017rjm}. \end{enumerate} An additional minor result is our clarification of the relation between two group cocycles used in the literature to describe the Kac--Moody central extension of the loop group of a group at the beginning of \cref{app:proofs}.